Introduction and Background

 Workplace Practices and Sustainability

 Beyond Pesticides’ founders walked through agricultural areas in Florida, Texas, and California in the late 1970s, and talked with farmworkers about their sicknesses and miscarriage rates, and the lack of training, protective equipment, clean drinking water, and sanitation in the fields.
-They witnessed the profound failure of the marketplace and the regulatory system to protect the lives and well-being of farmworkers and their families — including the lives of young children who on a normal day sat on the edge of the treated fields with poisoned air, water, and food.
+They witnessed the profound failure of the marketplace and the regulatory system to protect the lives and well-being of farmworkers and their families — including the lives of young children who on a typical day, on the edges of treated fields, lived with poisoned air, water, and food.
 At that time there was one page in the Code of Federal Regulations that prohibited re-entry into pesticide-treated agricultural fields until the sprays had dried or the dusts settled.

 It was clear then, as it is now, that the political process ignores or even facilitates ongoing poisoning.
-The facts, including scientific information, alone and hearings before Congress do not change the practices and policies that harm farmworkers.
+The facts, including scientific information brought to hearings before Congress, do not change the policies and practices that harm farmworkers.
 To be meaningful, agricultural justice must be addressed as part of the social context in which the pesticide problem exists.
 To be truly sustainable, the changes that we promote with regard to pesticides and pest management must be crafted in the context of social realities.
-If government corruption or malfeasance, undue corporate influence, discrimination, racism or prejudice are contributing factors to the ongoing pesticide threat for farmworkers, we must engage on these broader issues as a part of our work to advance a sustainable future.
+If government corruption or malfeasance, undue corporate influence, discrimination or racism, or lack of monitoring or enforcement of regulations are contributing factors to the ongoing pesticide threat for farmworkers, we must engage on these broader issues as a part of our work to advance a sustainable future.

 Worker Protection Standard and Unsafe Exposure